top of page

 1. Fiction

 In the year 2017, it was exactly 500 years ago that Cornelius Gerardi Aurelius wrote his Cronycke van Hollant, Zeelant ende van Vrieslandt 'Chronicle of Holland, Zeeland and Friesland' also known as the Divisiekroniek.
 These three provinces were formerly known as Frisia.
 The Divisiekroniek included the famous fabrication that the people of Holland descended from the so-called freedom-worshipping Batavi or Batavians.
 A people that lived in the River Rhine area, during the Roman occupation of the south of what is today the Netherlands.
-Although it was Aurelius who wrote the Divisiekroniek, it were the monks of the scriptorium 'library' of the Abbey of Egmond, the most influential abbey of the County of Holland, who created the link between the Batavi and the Dutchmen: the Batavian myth.
-If interested in the role of the Abbey of Egmond in the emergence of the county Holland, read our post The Abbey of Egmond and the rise of the Gerulfing Dynasty.
+Although it was Aurelius who wrote the Divisiekroniek, it was the monks of the scriptorium 'library' of the Abbey of Egmond, the most influential abbey of the County of Holland, who created the link between the Batavi and the Dutchmen: the Batavian myth.
+If interested in the role of the Abbey of Egmond in the emergence of the county Holland, read our blog post The Abbey of Egmond and the rise of the Gerulfing Dynasty.

 The Divisiekroniek and its myths, amazingly, would be taught with a poker face for the next four 400 years at Dutch elementary and high schools as historical truth.
 Yes, for 400 hundred years.
 Four centuries long.
 Let the seconds and ages sink in.
 We seriously don't rule out there're still people in the Netherlands who think the Batavi are in some way relevant for their origin.
 Well, besides perhaps for the people from the area called Batavia, in Dutch language Betuwe, in the Central Netherlands, they are not.
 Period.
-If interested in the Batavian Revolt in the years 69-70, which was a joint effort with the tribes of the Canninefates, the Chauci, and a naval fleet of the Frisians, turn to our post It all began with piracy.
+If interested in the Batavian Revolt in the years 69-70, which was a joint effort with the tribes of the Canninefates, the Chauci, and a naval fleet of the Frisians, turn to our blog post Our civilization - It all began with piracy.

 This chap Aurelius also produced the myth that the town of Medemblik was the seat of the much feared king of Frisia Radbod, also widely known as Redbad.
-But many more variations exist, like Rathbold, Rathbodus, Rachordus, Radbodus, Redbodus, Redbald, Radboud, Radbaud, Rabbodus, Rebbolt, Rambault, Rembauz, Robuet, Rabel, Rabeu, Rapoto, Reinbaldr, Rabeu, Richoldus, Ritzert, Ritsaert etc.
+But many more variations exist, like Rathbold, Rathbodus, Rachordus, Radbodus, Redbodus, Redbald, Radboud, Radbaud, Rabbodus, Rebbolt, Rambault, Rembauz, Robuet, Rabel, Rabeu, Rapoto, Reinbaldr, Rabeu, Richoldus, Ritzert, Ritsaert, etc.

 Inspired by Aurelius’ chronicle, Martinus Hamconius wrote in 1609 the ‘Frisia seu de viris rebusque’.
 It tells, or better lies, about the first duke of West Frisia namely Diederik (also Dirk) Haronis.
 Duke Diederik supposedly was a grandson of King Radbod and founded Medemblik in the year 300.
 In 330, this dude Diederik proclaimed himself king of Frisia.
 Just like the Batavi origin myth, utter nonsense too, of course.